IlhamIbrahimli/Archimedes-Keyboard-Emu/README.md

 # Archimedes Keyboard & Mouse Emulator

-An old Archimedes was gathering dust in a school cupboard.
-This project got it working again.

 A hardware adapter that translates PS/2 keyboard and mouse input into the Acorn Archimedes' proprietary serial protocol, running on an Arduino Uno R3 (or any sufficiently small Arduino-compatible board).

 ## Features